 In October 2014, the Thai government announced an economic reform agenda to make Thailand more attractive as a regional trading hub and to develop its digital economy.
 Reforms will focus on promoting Thai investment overseas, reducing the cost of doing business, tackling corruption, improving logistics and infrastructure, building a better tax structure, and developing a new body to govern the digital economy.
 Through these reforms the Thai government intends to support the Thai private sector, facilitate trade and promote overseas investment.

 Australia's trade and economic relationship with Thailand has grown strongly since the entry into force of the Thailand-Australia Free Trade Agreement (TAFTA) on 1 January 2005.
-Trade in goods has more than doubled since 2005 [from $8.1 billion in 2004-05 to $18 billion in 2016-17].
-In 2016-17, Thailand was Australia’s 5th highest goods import source.
-Thailand is now also Australia's ninth-largest goods and services trading partner, and our second-largest in ASEAN.
-Total Thai investment stock in Australia has grown significantly from $294 million in 2006 to $3.1 billion in 2016; while Australian investment stocks in Thailand stand at $4.4 billion.
+Trade in goods has more than doubled since 2004 [from $6.8 billion in 2004 to $18.9 billion in 2017].
+In 2017, Thailand was Australia’s 5th highest goods import source.
+Thailand is now also Australia's 9th largest goods and services trading partner, and our second-largest in ASEAN.
+Total Thai investment stock in Australia has grown significantly from $294 million in 2006 to $3.1 billion in 2017; while Australian investment stocks in Thailand were valued at $4.5 billion at the end of 2017.
 Australia’s key goods exports to Thailand are crude petroleum, gold, aluminum and coal, and Thailand’s key exports to Australia are passenger and goods vehicles.

 Australia continues to work with Thailand on the implementation of TAFTA.
 Most recently, a Joint Working Group on Agriculture meeting was held in Chiang Mai on 13-15 September 2017.